qw245roar/stanford-faq/heroku.md

 Simple instruction to participate to ROAR with `heroku`:

-These steps will build and deploy a Docker image that runs Jupyter on the `heroku` platform.
+These steps will package and deploy your local setup on the `heroku` platform (by way a Docker image).

 ## Create a `heroku` account: